-Of course there are many factors that indicate what’s happening in the environment, service and department at the moment – but you needn’t leave your current job to become more satisfied.
+Of course many factors indicate what’s happening in the environment, service and department at the moment – but you needn’t leave your current job to become more satisfied.

 A bit like changing the focus of attention on the headline, are you looking at the 20% or the 80% when it comes to what’s happened in 2017?

-According to the same study*, the following resolutions were also made in relation to work:
+According to the same study*, the following resolutions were also made concerning work: